Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 2006

 Steve Shaw steps down as President at the AGM and Kelly Jandik is elected President.
-There is a trip on the Undersea Explorer to Osprey Reef in conjunction with Ryde Underwater Club.
+There is a trip on the Undersea Explorer to Osprey Reef in conjunction with Ryde Underwater Club later in the year.

 The October Long Weekend had a trip to Nelson Bay which was well attended.
 Mike Scotland, Eddie Ivers, Paul Pacey and Peter Trayhurn purchase a Bauer compressor for their use.

 In November, a large group of members attends the Ocean Odyssey Night at the University of NSW.
 The Christmas Party was held at Kurnell, with Elly Caterson organising the event.
-A great sucess.
+A great success.

 2007